 Located on Florida’s northern Atlantic coast about an hour south of Jacksonville, Palm Coast is one of my go-to places for a fantastic vacation.
 Being part of the Daytona Beach metropolitan area, it has seen a remarkable surge in population, more than doubling in the last decade.
 This growth is a testament to the allure and charm of this incredible destination.

-Below are 15 of the best things to do in and around Palm Coast, Florida.
+Now, let’s dive into 15 of the best things to do in and around Palm Coast, Florida.
 Get ready for an unforgettable adventure filled with natural beauty, history, and a touch of the extraordinary.

 1. Graham Swamp Preserve